 But here’s where things get weird.
 I’ve read a lot of conspiracy materials and listened to tons of podcasts about secret societies and hidden symbols, and I have to say this: There are a number things about this book that suggest it could be a Masonic / Illuminati / Conspiracy text.
 (Come along with me for a few seconds on this one…) First, the book jacket says that Norton Juster is a 33 year old architect, at the time of publication, living in Brooklyn.
 In the Scottish Rites of Freemasonry, the 33rd degree is the highest level of initiation that a member of the craft can reach.
 (Interestingly, Burl Ives was a 33rd degree mason!)
 Next, architects design buildings, and masons construct buildings.
 (Is Juster DESIGNING young masons’ minds through this text?)
 Also, Brooklyn is in New York, and New York was known as the “Empire State,” which is thought by many conspiracy theorists to be the Home Base from which Masons will take over the world.
 There are also a number of drawings in the book that (before computers) would have required the use of a compass and protractor to create, and the compass and protractor (or at least a square) are frequently used as symbols for freemasonry.
 Last, the line character wins over the dot with his show of controlled complexity, convincing the dot to give up on chaos in favor of order, and one of the primary concepts that freemasons believe in (if my conspiracy literature is correct) is “ORDER OUT OF CHAOS.”
 When the world is about to go up in flames because of political, economic, and military strife, the citizens will reach out to the Freemasons and gladly take the ORDER that they offer in exchange for personal freedom.
 New World Order!

-So—was Norton Juster attempting to sway young minds towards acceptance of the Illuminati Masters by conditioning them through the use of a clever children’s story?
+So—was Norton Juster attempting to sway young minds towards acceptance of his Illuminati Masters by mental conditioning provided by a clever children’s story?
 OR have I just read too many pages of Robert Anton Wilson, and I’m now seeing conspiracies and symbols even when they aren’t actually there???
 Either way, The Dot and The Line is a fun book, witty enough to keep adults interested, but simple enough to entertain even young readers.
 I recommend giving it a read, (if you can find it,) if you want something quick and fun to chew on (and if you don’t mind having your brain pushed just a tiny bit closer to acceptance of the New World Order!)
 Personally, I’m rooting for the anarchic squiggle.
 If all it takes for that flighty dot to leave you is a quick show of FLASH, let her walk… There’s always another dot out there waiting!

 —Richard F. Yates